gomberg5264/amazon-price-watcher/README.md

 I have still implemented a user structure into the database, etc. but this was completely for learning purposes.

+## TO DO:

+- Master collection of all watched products or array of nested product documents in user document?
+Master list grants ease of iteration and ensured uniqueness of each product but both the reference ID and the document must be removed when a product is removed from a user's private watchlist.
+Currently using a "watchers" field to make sure one user removing the product does not remove it if another is still watching.

 ## Implementation

 1. Using an Express.js API to handle all calls to the MongoDB database.